 Then there are official and user images, which can be both base and child images:

-- Official images are images that are officially maintained and supported by the folks at Docker.
+- Official images are images that are officially maintained and supported by the company.
 These are typically one word long.
 For example, the python, ubuntu and hello-world images are official images.

 - User images are images created and shared by users.
 They build on base images and add additional functionality.